kernastra/tpdbsync/README.md

 A comprehensive Python application that automatically syncs movie, TV show, and collection posters from local directories to remote Jellyfin metadata storage on TrueNAS or other SMB/CIFS shares.

+## UPDATE - 08/15/2025
+*Poster files are now automatically placed in the correct movie and TV show folders.
+This means there is no need to manually connect the separate movie and TV show folders in your Jellyfin metadata.
+So when your media server (Plex, Jellyfin, Emby) scans your media, the posters will be automatically displayed as well.*

 ## � Table of Contents

 - [🔄 Purpose & Integration](#-purpose--integration)